brothertoad/notes/media.md

 - Malcolm Gladwell - Outliers
 - &#197;sa Larsson - Sun Storm (Rebecka Martinsson number 1)
 - Harry Dolan - Bad Things Happen
+- Martha Grimes' Richard Jury mysteries - already have first two
+- Patrick Quentin - Puzzle For Fools and subsequent - also check for his books under other names

 ### Music and other audio
 - BBC Radio adaptations of Lord Peter Wimsey
 - Christina Perri - Human and A Thousand Years
 - Sheryl Crow - Mississippi
+- Kim Weston - Take Me In Your Arms
 - BTO - Roll On Down The Highway
 - Concrete Blonde - Joey
 - John Cafferty - On The Dark Side